 Bush's comments come as Bernanke and Treasury Secretary Henry Paulson testify on the current mortgage market mess before a congressional committee.

-Bernanke warned Congress that increasing the size of loans that mortgage finance companies Fannie Mae
+Bernanke warned Congress that increasing the size of loans that mortgage finance companies Fannie Mae and Freddie Mac can buy could be problematic and would help only if done swiftly.

 Paulson said he was open to temporarily expanding Fannie and Freddie's investments into ''jumbo'' mortgages -- those valued at more than 417,000 dollars -- to ease housing stress, but only with stronger oversight.